Cooljawty/ink-session/README.md

-# Ink Server
+# Ink Session

-Ink Server is a webserver that provides a runtime for the [ink](https://github.com/inkle/ink/) language accessable by a http interface.
+Ink Session is a webserver that provides a runtime for the [ink](https://github.com/inkle/ink/) language accessable by a http interface.

 It is mostly based off of [inkjs](https://github.com/y-lohse/inkjs/)